-Cancer of the thymus is not common.
-Most tumours in the thymus are called thymomas.
-There is also a much rarer form of thymus gland cancer called thymic carcinoma.
+Cancer of the thymus gland is rare.
+Most cancers that start in the thymus gland are called thymomas.
+There’s also a much rarer form of thymus gland cancer called thymic carcinoma.

-The tumours vary in how they behave.
-Some grow very slowly.
-Others grow more quickly and can spread to the lungs or the covering of the lungs (the pleura).
-It's very unusual for them to spread anywhere else in the body.
+Type A thymomas usually grow slowly, but type B can grow quicker.
+They can spread to the lungs or the covering of the lungs (pleura).
+But it’s unusual for them to spread anywhere else in your body.

 - systemic lupus erythematosus (SLE)

 Thymic carcinomas are much rarer than thymomas.
 They often grow more quickly and are more likely to spread to other parts of your body such as the bones and liver.
 Because of this, they are usually harder to cure.